LeonBaram/higgingbotham/higgingbotham.md

 ### James's Dual Holsters (not currently active)

 Spending an hour bonding a firearm to the holster will allow a duplicate firearm to appear in the other holster.
 Dual wielding said firearms allows for the wearer to make an extra attack if they do not have extra attack. the second firearm made with the holster has the same qualities as the bonded weapon.

+### Compass of the Vast Golden Serpent (not currently active)

+- can only be opened by attuned subject
+- points to location of Gilded Leviathan
+- advantage on Survival checks
+- \+2 to Charisma score
+- can cast Fortune's Favor on self once per long rest
+- **Curse of Greed:** whenever you encounter gold that does not have an obvious owner, make a DC 15 Charisma save or you must attempt to obtain it

 ### Anthropologist